mutt0-ds/mutt0-ds.github.io/content/posts/2023/03/what-power-bi-is-missing.md

 > 📿 Hope level: 4/10

 An edge case that is more common than expected, especially in the case of forecasts, is the need for users to input one or more values (such as a coefficient of growth) and see live results in Power BI.
-Currently, this is rather difficult to implement, either with [over-engineered Power App solutions](https://www.youtube.com/watch?v=uPHwjPRnRwE) or with a combination of tables, slicers, and code (I almost lost my sanity with 100 lines of DAX code).
+Currently, this is rather difficult to implement, either with [over-engineered Power App solutions](https://www.youtube.com/watch?v=uPHwjPRnRwE) or with a combination of tables, what-if parameters, and code (I almost lost my sanity with 100 lines of DAX code).

 I wish there were a plugin or chart with a "User Input" feature that includes an input area where users can enter values that will populate live data.
 However, I understand how complicated this could be at the structural level and that it may not be worth the effort for an edge case.
 Moreover, Power BI is primarily a data visualization tool, so this is not exactly what we can expect from it.